 While consumer adoption will lag a bit, business and governments will be quick to adopt because it offers them the ability to provide new products and services, lower operating costs and become more efficient.
-This is why we think IoT in services industry can revolutionize how companies interact with their clients and consumers.
+This is why we think IoT in services industry and IoT revolution can revolutionize how companies interact with their clients and consumers.

 Heads-Up Displays and Augmented Reality